takemaru/graphillion/README.md

 combinatorial optimization tools, and a graph structure analyzers.
 We will show some practical use cases in the following tutorial, such as evaluation of power distribution networks.

+Install Graphillion and go to the tutorial, and you'll find its power and ubiquity.

 Installing
 --------------------------------------------------------------------------------